 We need to collect and hold information so that we can:

-Wherever possible information will be anonymised but in some circumstances we may need to share identifiable information.
-If we do this we use secure systems and ensure appropriate legal agreements to protect your data are in place first.
+Wherever we can information will be anonymised but in some circumstances we may need to share identifiable information.
+If we do this we use passwords, encryption and secure file systems to protect information and ensure appropriate legal agreements to protect your data are in place first

 Opting out of information collection or sharing